Potters Bar: Zeppelin L31

 In the early hours of 1 October 1916, Lieutenant Wulstan Tempest shot down Germany's most famous zeppelin, the L31.
-It was captained by Heinrich Mathy with his crew of 18.
+It was captained by Heinrich Mathy and had a crew of 19.
 All were killed when the flaming zeppelin fell into an ancient oak tree on the Oakmere Estate, Oakmere House at the time being rented by Mrs Forbes.
 The deadly raids over England declined after this.
 The 19 German sailors (zeppelins were naval) were buried in the local cemetery and, decades later, reinterred at Cannock Chase German Military Cemetery.
 The Potters Bar Museum has a Zeppelin display, with relics of the L31.

 Train accidents

-There have been three railway accidents at Potters Bar marked by fatalities.
+There have been three fatal railway accidents at Potters Bar.
 In 1899, the Earl of Strafford was killed at the station when, according to witnesses, he appeared to step out in front of an express train.
 In 1946, signals were passed at danger causing derailment and the death of two passengers.
 In 2002, while passing through the station, a northbound train derailed at high speed, killing seven and injuring 76.
 In the aftermath of the tragedy, private maintenance firms were accused of neglecting training and safety, and in 2003, Network Rail announced it was taking all track maintenance in-house.